anthonygilardi/Virtual/README.md

 # Virtual Device Nodeserver
 ### A nodeserver for Universal Devices Isy

-With this nodeserver you can create virtual switches or temperature devices to be used in various applications.
+With this nodeserver you can create virtual Locks, switches, or temperature devices to be used in various applications.

 Devices store their status in a .db for retrieval on a restart.
 You can add a virtual switch to a scene and that switch can be polled to determine if the scene is on or off.